Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Estimates for

-As before we also need to consider the behavior of this kernel as $x_1\to\infty,$ with $x_2$ remaining bounded.
+To estimate the contribution of the bounded part of the integral, we need to consider the behavior of kernel function $w^{[k]}_{0+}(x_1,x_2;0,y_2)$ as $x_1\to\infty,$ with $y_2, x_2$ remaining bounded.
 The stationary phase now occurs where $\xi=k_1;$ if $|x_2|>d,$ then the integrand decays exponentially as $|\xi|\to\infty,$ and the analysis from the previous section shows that

 with coefficients smooth away from $x_2,y_2=\pm d,$ where they are finitely differentiable.
-Once again $b_{j0}$ does not depend on $x_2>0.$
+Once again $b_{j0}$ does not depend on $x_2>d.$

 We now assume that both $|x_2|<d,$ and $|y_2|<d,$ with $x_1\to\infty.$ In this case